-As of the date of this Offering Memorandum, Paraguay's Moody's long term credit rating is Ba 1 (Positive), its Standard & Poor's long term credit rating is BB (Stable), and its Fitch long term credit rating is BB+ (Stable).
-However, Paraguay's ratings or outlooks may be downgraded or placed on watch by Standard & Poor's, Fitch and Moody's or any other rating a gency in the future, possibly making any financing more costly for Paraguay than in the past and, potentially, altogether unavailable.
+As of the date of this Offering Memorandum, Paraguay's Moody's long term credit rating is Baa3 (Stable), its Standard & Poor's long term credit rating is BB+ (Stable), and its Fitch long term credit rating is BB+ (Stable).

+However, Paraguay's ratings or outlooks may be downgraded or placed on watch by Standard & Poor's, Fitch and Moody's or any other rating agency in the future, making any financing more costly for Paraguay than in the past and, potentially, altogether unavailable.
 Successive ratings downgrades could occur as Paraguay's borrowing needs increase.
 If Paraguay increases its sovereign debt levels materially, its ratings could be adversely affected and cut.

-Any developments that could derail Paraguay's economic growth would also adversely affect its credit ratings.
-The uncertainty over the country's medium-term economic outlook remains considerable.
-Paraguay's economy is small and undiversified and, as a result, economic growth is highly dependent on a few large-scale investment projects.
-Governmental policies (including fiscal reform and the ability to maintain balanced budgets) and their implementation, including infrastructure and other capital-intensive investments, currency and capital controls, will have a direct and indirect impact on Paraguay's credit ratings.
-If Paraguay's relations with its neighbors and trading partners deteriorate, it could have a material adverse effect on Paraguay's economy and therefore on its credit ratings.
+Any event that could derail Paraguay's economic growth would also adversely affect its credit rating.
+Uncertainty over the country's medium-term economic prospects remains considerable.
+Paraguay's economy is small and poorly diversified, making economic growth largely dependent on a few large-scale investment projects.
+Government policies (including fiscal reform and the ability to maintain balanced budgets) and their implementation, including infrastructure and other capital-intensive investments, currency and capital controls, will have a direct and indirect impact on Paraguay's credit ratings.
+If Paraguay's economy and, therefore, on its credit ratings.